mscaudill/openseize/paper/paper.md

 a large number of electrode contacts onto a single recording device that can be left implanted for months [@Thongpang2011].
-These high-channel count and long-duration recordings pose a serious challenge to imperatively programmed DSP software that modifies and stores the intermediate results during execution of functions within a script.
+These high-channel count and long-duration recordings pose a serious challenge to imperatively programmed DSP software that modifies and stores intermediate results during the execution of function sequences within a script.

 Openseize takes a functional (declarative) programming strategy that allows for constant and tuneable memory overhead during any DSP processing stage.